 I know full well that some people think non-binary genders are just pandering to fussy people who don’t like labels, and that if we woke up and decided to identify as an elephant we would (screw you, Piers Morgan).
 The truth of the matter is it is none of your business policing whether someone’s genitals match their pronouns, and we all deserve to feel comfortable in our own skin.

 That being said, the non-binary nature of gender is a strange and often new concept for some people, so some scepticism is understandable.
 However, research dating back over a decade supports the idea of a gender spectrum, so people are going to have to get used to it at some point.
 It is difficult to understand when the idea of a gender binary is so deeply ingrained into history and culture, but beyond traditionally sharing certain physiological matters (and even then, that’s not always a given), the definition of man or woman is quite arbitrary.
 That’s why, providing people are respectful of course, I’d be happy to answer questions.

 Think about it this way; you might not understand how cancer develops, but cancer still exists nonetheless.
 You might not understand how an aeroplane flies, but it still flies.
-I would never ask someone to understand my identity, but to deny it exists altogether is like denying that the world is round; stupid, but for some reason some people are still clinging on to the idea.
+I would never ask someone to understand my identity, but to deny it exists altogether is like denying that the world is round; ridiculous, but for some reason some people are still clinging on to the idea.

 If you want to learn more about gender-identity, here are some useful websites to look at: